NHSmastek/NHSD_POC/NHS.Api/README.md

 RIAK SERVER CONFIG :-
 Riak server config is present inside the riak_crud application.
-For time being the host is present at "18.217.190.19" Validate the above host is up and running before running the application.
+For time being the host is present at "35.176.37.177" and port number "8087"
+Validate the above host is up and running before running the application.
 Try to ping the host server.